gingerbreadboy/demo/README.md

 - `git commit -m "[message]" -m "[description]"`
 create snapshots of the project along the timeline of a Git project.

+- `git commit -am "[message]"`
+git shortcut for add all and commit changes.

 - `git push`
 upload files from locat repository to remote.